 - ⅔ cup canned pineapple , cut into small cubes

-- In a wok on medium heat, add butter.
-Once melted, add egg and scramble until just done and remove from pan.
+- Add butter to a wok over medium heat.
+Once melted, add egg and scramble until just done and remove from wok.
 This should only take a minute or two.

-- Wipe out pan and add 1 tablespoon of vegetable oil.
+- Wipe out wok and heat 1 tablespoon of vegetable oil.

-- Once oil is hot, add shrimp at cook 3 to 5 minutes or until cooked.
-Remove from wok and lay to one side.
+- Add shrimp and cook 3 to 5 minutes or until cooked through.
+Remove from wok and lay to one side onto a plate for use shortly.

-- Add remaining 1 tablespoon of oil to wok and add bell pepper, carrot, garlic and ginger to wok and cook a couple of minutes, leaving the bell pepper with still some crispness.
+- Heat remaining 1 tablespoon of oil in wok and add bell pepper, carrot, garlic and ginger to wok and cook a couple of minutes, leaving the bell pepper with still some crispness.

-- Mix together soy sauce with sesame oil and fish sauce and pour over rice mixture, stirring in.
+- Mix together soy sauce with sesame oil and fish sauce and pour over rice mixture, stirring in, and heating rice through.

 - Use cold rice!
 That works best for fried rice.

-- Speaking of rice, ensure you break up any clumps before adding to your pan.
+- Speaking of rice, ensure you break up any clumps before adding to your wok.
 Use your hands (or add the tiniest bit of water to break up).
 Nobody wants clumpy rice!

-- You’ll want about 4 cups of COOKED rice.
-Depending on the variety of rice you use, you’ll generally need about ¾ to 1 cup of uncooked rice to yield 1 cup of cooked rice.
+- You’ll want about 3.5 to 4 cups of cooked rice.
+Depending on the variety of rice you use, you’ll generally need about ¾ to 1 cup of uncooked rice to yield this amount of cooked rice.

 - Prep all your ingredients before starting to cook your fried rice.
 This recipe comes together quickly.

-- Egg is optional.
+- Prefer to omit the egg?
+That’s okay!
 You can totally omit if you like (or add another one if you’re a fan).

 - If you like a little more seasoning, feel free to add a touch more soy sauce.